pluralsight/guides/in-review/other/using-the-unsplash-api/article.md

 ### Get a user's statistics

-Retrieve the consolidated number of downloads, views and likes of all user's photos, as well as the historical breakdown and average of these stats in a specific timeframe (default is 30 days).
+Retrieve the consolidated number of downloads, views and likes of all user's photos, as well as the historical breakdown and average of these stats in a specific timeframe.
+The default time is 30 days.

 ```
 GET /users/:username/statistics